denisse-orellana/bellabeat_case/README.md

 | <p align="center"><img width="100%" src="./images/steps_vs_weight.png"></p>  | <p align="center"><img width="100%" src="./images/steps_vs_distance.png"></p> |
 | ------------- | ------------- |

-People presents the average weight of 64 Kg while walking and, as a obvious fact, more distance is covered when the number of steps are increasing.
+People present an average weight of 64 Kg while walking and, as an obvious fact, more distance is covered when the number of steps are increasing.

 #### Hours asleep